Local Escapes

 Image Credit: Airbnb | Website

-A view of the yellow tiny home in a bus in Victoria
+• A view of the yurt tiny home in Victoria from the outside

 Image Credit: Airbnb | Website